mslinn/midi_create/README.md

 # `Midi_create` [![Gem Version](https://badge.fury.io/rb/midi_create.svg)](https://badge.fury.io/rb/midi_create)

-Creates an empty MIDI file with one track at 120 BPM.
+Creates a MIDI file with one track at 120 BPM.
+By default the MIDI file has no notes, however using the `-n` option will cause a major scale to be included.

 ## Installation